Libya facts and figures

 Situated in the north of Africa, and sharing a border to the west with fellow OPEC Member Country Algeria, Libya is the 16th largest country in the world in terms of land mass, comprising around 1,760 thousand square kilometres.
 More than a quarter of the country’s six million plus inhabitants live in its capital city, Tripoli.
 Arabic is the main language.

 Apart from petroleum, Libya's other natural resources are natural gas and gypsum.
-Its economy depends primarily on revenues from the oil sector, which contribute about 95 per cent of export earnings, about one-quarter of gross domestic product, and about 95 per cent of government revenues.
+Its economy depends primarily on the oil sector, which represents over 95 per cent of export earnings.
+Moreover, the oil and gas sector accounts for about 60 per cent of total GDP.
 Substantial revenues from the energy sector, coupled with a small population, give Libya one of the highest per capita GDPs in Africa.
 The national currency is the dinar.

 The country joined OPEC in 1962.